JudahSamuel/smart-queue-system/README.md

 # Smart Queue Management System 🚀

 ## 📌 Problem
-Long waiting queues in hospitals, canteens, and banks cause frustration and inefficiency.
+Long waiting queues in hospitals, canteens, and banks lead to inefficiency and poor user experience.

-## 💡 Solution
+## 💡 Proposed Solution
-A digital queue system where users can join queues using QR codes and track their position in real-time.
+A digital queue system where users can scan a QR code to join a queue and track their position in real-time.

-## ⚙️ Features
+## ⚙️ Planned Features
+- Virtual token system
-- Live queue tracking
+- Real-time queue tracking
-- Estimated waiting time
+- Estimated waiting time prediction
-- Token system
-- Priority handling
+- Priority access for emergency cases
+- Notification system

-## 🛠 Tech Stack
+## 🛠 Proposed Tech Stack
-- Frontend: HTML, CSS, JS / React
+- Frontend: React / HTML-CSS-JS
 - Backend: Flask / Node.js
+- Database: Firebase / MongoDB

+## 🎯 Why This Project?
+This solution addresses a real-world problem and improves efficiency in crowded environments.
+It is scalable and can be adapted to multiple industries.

-## 📸 Demo
+## 🚀 Status
-(Add screenshots here)
+🟡 Planned – To be developed during hackathon

-## 🚀 Future Scope
+## 📌 Future Scope
 - AI-based wait time prediction
-- SMS/WhatsApp notifications
+- Mobile app integration